Urgent Care for Pain Management

 Researchers from the National Institutes of Health say 80 percent of people develop back pain at some point in their lives.
 This type of pain comes in many forms, from a dull ache to stabbing pain in any region of the back.
 Acute back pain usually lasts no more than a few weeks, while the term chronic pain refers to any pain that lasts for more than 90 days.
 For some people, resting and taking over-the-counter medications are enough to make the pain go away.
 Other people experience chronic back pain that does not improve with these treatments.

 Swelling is a term used to describe the enlargement of one or more body parts.
 If you sustained a sports injury or workplace injury, you may notice swelling at the injury site.
-If the swelling continues, make an appointment with one of our physicians.
+If the swelling continues, make an Reserve your spot with one of our providers.
 There are several ways to reduce swelling and ensure your injury heals properly.